FDio/csit/resources/libraries/bash/entry/tox/README.txt

 ++ The level of "less verbose" depends on check and state of codebase.
 + TODO: Should we carefully document which files are whitelisted/blacklisted for a particulat check?

+Each fixer script should:
++ Perform edits on current filesystem
++ Not assume git is clean (there may be uncommitted edits).
++ Use "git diff HEAD~" to get both comitted and uncomitted edits to analyze.
++ Output whatever it wants (possibly nothing).

+TODO: Should checkers be named differently than fixers?
+      E.g. both scripts and tox environments start with fix_?